 MD2B Connect Physician ID #120

-Where will the rotation take place: This rotation will take place in Brooklyn at the physician's office.
+Where will the rotation take place: This US clinical experience will take place in Brooklyn at the physician's office.

 What you will do: This is an outpatient experience under the supervision of a board-certified pathologist who has held academic affiliations with NYU School of Medicine and the College of Physicians and Surgeons at Columbia University.
-This pathologist's area of expertise is in fine needle aspiration of lesions, and has a high-volume referral practice.
+You will also have the opportunity to work with his pathologist colleague.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.

 "The doctor as well as his colleague were encouraging and inspiring, motivating me to keep a strong work and study ethic.
 Their guidance and mentorship were outstanding.
 They taught me daily of the approach to FNA biopsies done by the pathologist, as well as how to analyze the specimens and the diagnostic approach to head and neck cytopathology.
 They were generous with their time, made themselves available to me when I had questions but also helped me develop a sense of autonomy in my daily tasks.
 Their laboratory director allowed me to observe laboratory methods, and taught me how to cut parrafin embedded specimens.
 The doctor and his staff fostered a fun, highly productive and focused environment that stands out as the best pathology observership I've had thus far."